Avenge-PRC777/chat-app-client-server/README.md

   + Back end languages: **PHP,JavaScript(Yes),Node.js, Python, REST, Ruby**;
   + Node.js is **runtime environment** to execute JS code outside a browser(for eg. to run HelloWorld.js,i.e to see output, use node);
   + Back end frameworks: **Express**, Django, Spring;

+## Okay, so what about nature of webapps?

+- There are three kinds of web products
+  + Websites: show static pages to all;
+  + Webapp: pages shown are different for clients(customized to client data);
+  + **Traditional webapps**:client has to ask from server information/data;
+  + **Real time webapps**:information is transmitted almost instantaneously between users and servers(between users too)